lumeland/blog/posts/lume-cms.md

 Due Deno Deploy cannot write files, it's not possible to provide a live-preview mode.
-But if you only need a UI to edit the site data, it's possible to use the GitHub storage method to send changes directly to the GitHub repository.
-Instead of a file system storage, use the GitHub storage:
+But if you only need a UI to edit the site data, it's possible to use the GitHub storage method to send changes directly to the GitHub repository:

 ```js
 import lumeCms from "lume_cms/mod.ts";